join-sigma/sigma-web/pages/sigma.md

 ## One Guild

-The SIGMA ALLIANCE is a multi-guild SWGOH community that focuses on a ‚ÄúOne Guild‚Äù mentality and a performance driven approach to our gaming development.
+The SIGMA ALLIANCE is a multi-guild SWGOH community that focuses on a ìOne Guildî mentality and a performance driven approach to our gaming development.
 Despite housing a large array of guilds, we espouse a unified direction for our player base and consider SIGMA to be a single entity, not simply the sum of its parts.

 ### Sigma Alliance Guilds